artem-pashynskyi/data-structures-and-algorithms/README.md

     - Prim's algorithm to find the minimum spanning tree of the Graph:
         - Extend the tree by adding the smallest connected edge.

+8. Sorting
+    Comparison Sorts:
+        - Inefficient O(n2):
+            - Bubble Sort (O(n) - O(n2)) - Bubble sort is because after each pass the next largest item bubbles up and moves to it's correct position.
+It is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
+            - Selection Sort(slowest / O(n2)) - Selection sort is because at each pass we find a min value and move it to the right place.
+It sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+The algorithm maintains two subarrays in a given array.
+            - Insertion Sort (O(n) - O(n2)) - is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
+The array is virtually split into a sorted and an unsorted part.
+Values from the unsorted part are picked and placed at the correct position in the sorted part.
+        - More efficient O(n log n):
+            - Merge Sort (n log n), Divide and Conquer algorithm.
+But we need to allocate additional space for each array when we split.
+It divides the input array into two halves, calls itself for the two halves, and then merges the two sorted halves.
+            - Quick Sort (O(n log n) - O(n2)):
+                If items are in the ascending or descending order - this is a worst case scenario.
+                With Pivot Selection we can fairly say that time complexity is O(n log n):
+                    - Pick Randomly.
+                    - Use the middle index.
+                    - Average of first, middle and last item.
+                Overall we prefer Quick Sort to Merge sort, because Quick Sort requires less space.
+    Non-Comparison Sorts(Time-memory Trade-off):
+        When to use:
+            - Allocating extra space is not an issue.
+            - Values are positive integers.
+            - Most of the values in the range are present.
+        - Counting Sort - is a sorting technique based on keys between a specific range.
+It works by counting the number of objects having distinct key values (kind of hashing).
+Then doing some arithmetic to calculate the position of each object in the output sequence.
+        - Bucket Sort - Bucket sort, or bin sort, is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
+Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm.

 0. Leetcode
     - Trees:
 	    - increasingBST() / Increasing Order Search Tree - Given the root of a binary search tree, rearrange the tree in in-order so that the leftmost node in the tree is now the root of the tree, and every node has no left child and only one right child.